Writing

 ‘Why would I want to do that?’ said Dolores.

-He flashed a secret look at the shadow of her breasts and she adjusted the buttons of her blouse.
+She caught him flash a secret look at the shadow of her breasts and she adjusted the buttons of her blouse.
 ‘Our two top performers will get one of these.’
 A badge identified him as ‘Juan Bernito, VP Marketing’.

 ‘I already have a car.’
 She sniffed, pushing back the bridge of her designer sunglasses.
 The cars had fat tyres, stood high off the ground and looked like they could handle themselves.
 A heat haze rose from the cracked concrete of the lot.
 A few scrawny palm trees rustled their leaves in restless angst.